How To Record High Quality Audio For VoiceOvers, Podcasts And More

 How Can I Sign Up?

-We start the next course on the week of Jul 8th, 2019.
+We start the next course in August of 2019 – exact date to be announced here – (check back often!).
 You can register for this offering by clicking the button below.
 Once you do that, I will contact you and start the process of “on-boarding,” getting your preferred schedule information and getting you set up in the Facebook Group, etc.

 If you have any questions before registering – including possibly spreading your payment over a few months – contact me through the contact page here.